Cha siu bao: Cantonese cuisine

+An alternative version of the steamed char siu bao is a baked version.
+While the dough is very similar, the baked char siu bao is more similar to a baked bun with the same char siu filling.
+It is often coated with an egg and sugar wash before baking, resulting in a slightly sweeter, more bready char siu bao.

 Encased in the center of the bun is tender, sweet, slow-roasted pork tenderloin.
 This cha siu is diced, and then mixed into a syrupy mixture of oyster sauce, hoisin sauce, roasted sesame seed oil, rice vinegar, shaoxing wine or dry sherry, soy sauce, sugar, and cornstarch.